DanRizzyRaza/networking-notes/connecting-systems-notes.md

 Connection: keep-alive
 Cookie: PHPSESSID=r2t5uvjq435r4q7ib3vtdjq120
 ```
-The top line is the request line, the others are HTTP headers.
+The top line is the request line[^2], the others are HTTP headers.
 The browser will then receive a response that looks like:
 ```
 HTTP/1.x 200 OK
 Transfer-Encoding: chunked